headslive/web/about.md

 ## heads' interface

+By default heads offers Openbox as its graphical window manager.
+It is supposed to provide a familiar desktop interface that should be pretty user-friendly.

-heads offers AwesomeWM as its graphical window manager.
+heads also offers AwesomeWM as its graphical window manager.
 It's relatively lightweight and quite usable.
 It might not be a perfect choice for the GNU/Linux layman, but for more experienced GNU/Linux users, or for users that prefer window managers over full-blown desktop environments,